mankai-chow/FuzzifiED.jl/README.md

 using FuzzifiED
 ```

-Apple Silicon (Mac M1, M2, _etc._) users may experience trouble using `GetEigensystem` function.
-Another function `GetEigensystemKrylov` is provided instead.
-See documentation for detail.

 If this package is helpful in your research, we would appreciate it if you mention in the acknowledgement.
 If you have any questions, please contact Zheng Zhou (周正) at [fuzzified@zhengzhou.page](mailto:fuzzified@zhengzhou.page).